-This new Advice Note TA 83/99 provides guidance for the feasibility study, design, implementation and evaluation of Strategic Traffic Management Systems (STMS) using Variable Message Signs (VMS).
+This new Advice Note TA 83/05 provides guidance for the feasibility study, design, implementation and evaluation of Strategic Traffic Management Systems (STMS) using Variable Message Signs (VMS).

-Insert TA 83/99 Annex C as Part 6 of Volume 9, Section 4.
+- 1. Insert TA 83/05 Annex C as Part 6 of Volume 9, Section 4. - 2.
+Archive this sheet as appropriate.